speeduino/wiki.js/Secondary_Serial_IO_interface.md

 ## IF the remote device is connected directly to Serial3.

 1. You must first send an "G".
-2. Then a '1' to flag the cmd is valid.
+2. Then a '1' to flag the command is valid.
 3. Then the Can input channel (this is the channel number that Speeduino issued with the request.
 4. Then send 8 bytes of data.
 The Data you wish to send should be placed in bytes 0 and 1 (LSB and MSB respectively)if the data is two bytes long or in byte 0 if it is only a single byte long .

-### Remote Device response to Speeduino Canbus Port
+### Remote Device response to Speeduino CAN Bus Port

-## If the remote device is connected via CANBUS.
+## If the remote device is connected via CAN bus.

 Speeduino will issue an "R" request for the Can address selected for the Can input channel.